 - January/February: North American International Auto Show, Winter Blast!

 - March/April: Art X Detroit, Walk America (Detroit), St. Patrick's Day Parade, Detroit Music Awards

 - May/June: Downtown Hoedown, Detroit Electronic Music Festival, Festival of the Arts (now midsummer concert series), Susan G. Komen Race for the Cure, Target Fireworks, Eastern Market's Flower Day, River Days and Parade of Lights

-- September/October: Labor Day Parade, Detroit International Jazz Festival, Detroit Belle Isle Grand Prix (to return in 2012), Dally in the Alley, Focus: HOPE Walk for Diversity, Detroit Free Press/Flagstar Bank Marathon
+- September/October: Labor Day Parade, Detroit International Jazz Festival, Detroit Belle Isle Grand Prix, Dally in the Alley, Focus: HOPE Walk for Diversity, Detroit Free Press/Flagstar Bank Marathon

 - November/December: America's Thanksgiving Parade, Noel Night (Midtown)

 Detroit's Downriver area refers to several communities located south of Detroit along the Detroit River.
 The communities include Allen Park, Brownstone Township, Ecorse, Flat Rock, Gibraltar, Grosse Ile, Huron Township, Lincoln Park, Melvindale, River Rouge, Riverview, Rockwood, Romulus, Southgate, Taylor, Trenton, Woodhaven, and Wyandotte.
 The area is known for its boating, fishing and bird watching.
 In addition to the Downriver Cruise (a large car show), the area is known for the Grosse Ile IslandFest.
 Annual Downriver Events include:

 - May/June: Grosse Ile IslandFest Festival, Melvindale Days